 • Without a UPS during a power outage, your equipment does not have the chance to shut down properly, leaving you prone to data and equipment loss

-UPS Lifecyle Management is so important because your entire operation is run by computers and the weakest link can take down your network.
+UPS Lifecycle Management is so important because your entire operation is run by computers and the weakest link can take down your network.
 The smaller UPS units in your network are equally as important as a datacenter UPS (and if you add up their costs, often quite an investment!)
 Example: Your datacenter is up and running, but the switch on the 3rd floor is down because the UPS hasn’t been maintained.
 Your entire 3rd floor is down, your employees are frustrated and your company is losing time and money.

 Lifecycle of a UPS